Blog: Watch Mainsprings

 Download Spreadsheet: MainspringCalculator.xlsx

 Spreadsheets were created to simplify and automate business models originally created with chalk and blackboards.
 They are a powerful tool, easy to use and incredibly useful but, like all complicated tools, if you have never been shown how to use one they can be initially daunting.
-I have created a short introduction into how they work to get you going.
-Download it from this link: Spreadsheets – A Simple Introduction.
-NB: Updated to Rev. 2.0 on 28 November 2017.
+I have created a quick introduction into how they work to get you going.
+Download it from this link: Spreadsheets – A Quick Introduction.
+NB: Updated to Rev. 2.1 September 2019.

 Mainsprings and Pendulums